Benefiting the Parvo Puppy Program at Austin Pets Alive!

 - Instead of picking and paying different prices for a specific boat ahead of time, we’ve streamlined the boat rental process and included it in the registration A large variety of kayaks, canoes, and stand up paddleboards will be available on a first-come-first-served basis

 At this time, trace amounts of toxins have been detected in a sample of blue algae in Lake Austin.
 Due to the risks, this poses to our canine friends, we are encouraging pets to stay home for the paddle.
 Dog owners would take precautions: Do not allow dogs to ingest or touch algae from the water.
 People should also avoid algae.
 Our teams are monitoring the situation and in the event that the toxins are cleared, we’ll open the invitation for our doggy friends.
 We thank you for your understanding!
 Click here for more info.

 Austin Pets Alive!’s Parvo Program

 APA!’s Parvo Program: Signs of parvovirus infection once meant immediate and absolute euthanasia for puppies and dogs at the city shelter.
-The city now calls in Austin Pets Alive and gives a same day deadline to pick up the puppies and start treatment.
+The first of its kind in the nation, Austin Pets Alive!’s Parvo Puppy ICU now gives these dogs a fighting chance.
 The disease takes about a week to treat and once they are free of parvo, these amazing pups go on to lead normal, healthy lives and are highly adoptable!
 Watching these puppies go from being on death’s door to playing and eating again is what keeps our volunteers coming back to help treat them.
-Each parvo puppy costs APA! about $250 to treat, so the number of lives APA! can save is directly related to donated supplies and funds that come through.
+Each parvo puppy costs APA! about $200 to treat, so the number of lives APA! can save is directly related to donated supplies and funds that come through.
 The Parvo Puppy ICU saves around 600 puppies yearly and has rescued more than 4,000 puppies from death at other shelters.